stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 (gdb)
 ```

+In the GDB backtrack we can see it unwinds through, the signal frame, `sem_wait`
+all the way to our thread routine `tf`.
+It appears everything, is working fine.
+But we need to remember the backtrace we see above is from GDB's unwinder not
+GCC, also it uses the `.debug_info` DWARF data, not `.eh_frame`.

+To really ensure the GCC unwinder is working as expected we need to debug it
-Debugging when we unwind a signal frame can be done by placing
+walking the stack.
+Debugging when we unwind a signal frame can be done by
-a breakpoint on `or1k_fallback_frame_state`.
+placing a breakpoint on `or1k_fallback_frame_state`.

-As we can see the stack trace goes through the signal frame and to
-the original thread.
 Debugging this code as well shows it works correctly.

 ```
 #0  or1k_fallback_frame_state (context=<optimized out>, context=<optimized out>, fs=<optimized out>) at ../../../libgcc/unwind-dw2.c:1271